thisisamirv/GenomicTrain/README.md

 3- Irizarry, R. A., & Love, M. I. (2016).
 Data analysis for the life sciences with R. Chapman and Hall/CRC.

-4- PH525x series by Harvardx.
+4- PH525x series by HarvardX.